 At the conclusion of each assessment session, students complete evaluation forms in which they identify tasks that they particularly enjoyed and tasks that did not appeal.
-Averaged across all tasks in the 2001 assessments, 70 percent of the year 8 students in the main sample indicated that they particularly enjoyed the tasks.
-The students in Māori immersion settings were even more positive, with 74 percent indicating that they particularly enjoyed the tasks.
-The students' parents and teachers also reacted very positively to the tasks and assessment approaches.
+Averaged across all tasks in the 2003 assessments, 77 percent of the Māori medium students indicated that they particularly enjoyed the tasks.

-Appropriate support for students
+Appropriate Support for Students

 A key goal in Project planning is to minimise the extent to which student strengths or weaknesses in one area of the curriculum might unduly influence their assessed performance in other areas.
-For instance, skills in reading and writing often play a key role in success or failure in paper-and-pencil tests in areas such as science, social studies, or even mathematics.
+For instance, skills in reading and writing often play a key role in success or failure in paperand-pencil tests in areas such as science, social studies, or even mathematics.
 In national monitoring, many tasks are presented orally by teachers, on videotape, or on computer.
 Similarly, many answers are given orally or by demonstration rather than in writing.
 Where reading or writing skills are required to perform tasks in areas other than reading and writing, teachers are happy to help students to understand these tasks or to communicate their responses.
 Teachers are working with no more than four students at a time, so are readily available to help individuals.

-To further free teachers to concentrate on providing appropriate guidance and help to students, so that the students achieve their best efforts, teachers are not asked to record judgements on the work the students are doing.
+To free teachers further to concentrate on providing appropriate guidance and help to students, so that the students achieve their best efforts. teachers are not asked to record judgments on the work the students are doing.
 All marking and analysis is done later, when the students' work has reached the Project office in Dunedin.
 Some of the work comes on paper, but much of it arrives recorded on videotape.
-In 2001, almost half of the students' work came in that form.
+In 2003, about half of the students' work came in that form.
 The video recordings give a detailed picture of what both the student and teacher did and said, allowing rich analysis of both process and task achievement.